 Fires on heathlands can have devastating effects on the wildlife and vegetation, and they can take up to 25 years to recover.
 The weather has a stronger impact on the number of secondary fires than primary fires.
 As an example, when we experience a hot dry summer the number of heath and grassland fires increase, both in terms of volume and scale.
 Irresponsible use of disposable BBQs or inappropriate campfires can often lead to very significant fires.
 In 2020 a fire, most probably caused by disposable BBQs, in Wareham forest, cost us an additional £576,000 to safely extinguish and involved the help of many other fire and rescue services and local agencies.

 Conversely seasonal rainfall over winter is expected to increase, which may raise the risk of fluvial (groundwater) flooding and call upon the Service's resources.
-Recent years have seen varying Heathland fires are extremely dangerous and are often devastating for local wildlife and habitats extremes of weather patterns and these events are likely to become more frequent.
+Recent vears have seen varying extremes of weather patterns and these events are likely to become more frequent.
 This will necessitate the continued close collaboration of partnership working through local resilience forums.